gaildichie/credit-risk-classification/README.md

 and the prediction was based on the loan status.
 The variable is an int64.
 The analysis started with importing dependencies, importing the lending data, and separating the 'loan status' (y) column from the features(X).
-Data was split into test, train models using the train-test-split, with a random state of 1.
+Data was split into test and train models using the train-test-split, with a random state of 1.
-Next, data was instantiated with the Logistic Regression model with a sg solver and random state of 1.
+Next, data was instantiated with the Logistic Regression model with a sag solver and random state of 1.
 Next, data was fitted with the train variables and predicted with the test variables.
 Lastly, the Confusion Matrix showed the number of correct and incorrect predictions for each class and the Classification Report provided precision, recall, F1 score, and support for each class, helping to understand the model's performance.